OmPreetham/things-by-om-preetham/README.md

-# Things by Om Preetham
+# om / things

-A beautiful, interactive 3D space of floating links showcasing my projects and work.
+A beautiful, interactive 3D space of floating links showcasing Om Preetham's projects and work.
 Built as a Progressive Web App with modern web technologies.

 ![Preview](logo.jpg)